Dracula the Un-dead: Plot

-After eluding the police, Quincey and Arthur break into Seward's place and find that he was in correspondence with Basarab, which puzzles Quincey.
-Arthur receives a message from Van Helsing, saying he has been attacked, and to meet him at a hotel where he is staying under Renfield's name.
-Luckily, Quincey and Arthur manage to get into the hotel because of Arthur's social status and are taken to Van Helsing's room.
-Van Helsing reveals that it was he who gave their story to Bram Stoker as a sort of guide to future generations who may encounter the undead, and asks that the two "join us".
-Van Helsing then drops a bombshell; Dracula's true name is Vladimir Basarab, the same man Quincey saw as a mentor.
+After eluding the police, Arthur receives a message from Van Helsing, saying he has been attacked, and to meet him at a hotel where he is staying under Renfield's name.
+He and Quincey meet Van Helsing, who reveals that it was he who gave their story to Bram Stoker as a guide to future generations encountering the undead, and asks that the two join him.
+Van Helsing also tells them that Dracula's true name is Vladimir Basarab.
 Arthur furiously shoves the old man away and Van Helsing reveals himself as a newly turned vampire.
-During the struggle, Van Helsing manages to shoot Arthur, who collapses.
-Van Helsing gives Quincey one last chance to join their side, which he refuses.
-As Van Helsing is about to drink Quincey's blood, Arthur manages to shoot Van Helsing with a crossbow and, in a rage over their former mentor allying himself with Dracula, tackles Van Helsing out a window, where they both fall to their deaths.
+During the struggle, Van Helsing shoots Arthur and gives Quincey one last chance to join their side.
+Arthur refuses and tackles Van Helsing out a window, where they both fall to their deaths.

-Meanwhile, as Cotford and a handful of officers take Mina back for questioning, they are overcome by an eerie red fog and, one by one, the officers are picked off by Báthory, who is in the form of a gargoyle.
-Realizing that Van Helsing's earlier rants about the supernatural were real after all, Cotford attempts to save Mina by getting her on one of London's underground trains.
-He tries to fight the monster, stabbing it in the leg with a broken sword, but is decapitated by the gargoyle's tail.
-Mina manages to get on a train, where she is attacked by Báthory; just as Báthory is set to kill Mina, Dracula appears.
-It is revealed that, by marriage, Dracula and Báthory are cousins.
-However, even though both became vampires, Dracula still saw himself as a soldier of God, while Báthory spurned God and all those who worshiped Him.
-The two fight, in which Dracula is overpowered and nearly killed; only Mina's quick thinking saves him by having Báthory yanked from the train via a loose cable.
-The sword in her leg makes contact with the tracks, causing Báthory to burst into flames.
+Meanwhile, as Cotford and his officers take Mina back for questioning, they are overcome by an eerie red fog.
+The officers are picked off by Báthory in the form of a gargoyle.
+Realizing that Van Helsing's earlier rants about the supernatural were real after all, Cotford attempts to save Mina by getting her onto a London Underground train.
+He stabs the monster in the leg with a broken sword, but is decapitated by the gargoyle's tail.
+Mina gets on a train and is attacked by Báthory, before Dracula appears.
+It is revealed that Dracula and Báthory are cousins by marriage, but while Dracula still sees himself as a soldier of God, Báthory spurns God and all who worship Him.
+The two fight, and Dracula is overpowered and nearly killed, but Mina's quick thinking saves him, as Báthory is yanked from the train via a loose cable.